techidaily/site-facebook/source/_posts/act-now-restore-control-over-a-stolen-social-media-account.md

  In my case, Facebook offered to send a recovery code to any of the email addresses I added to my account.
 We highly recommend that you specify multiple backup email addresses.

- Remember that you must keep those accounts equally secure, at least by using a strong password and ideally by[enabling two-factor authentication](https://www.makeuseof.com/tag/what-is-two-factor-authentication-and-why-you-should-use-it/) on your email accounts.
+ Remember that you must keep those accounts equally secure, at least by using a strong password and ideally by [enabling two-factor authentication](https://www.makeuseof.com/tag/what-is-two-factor-authentication-and-why-you-should-use-it/) on your email accounts.

 ![Facebook Password Recovery](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/facebook-password-recovery.jpg)